The Complete Guide to Sun Allergies

 sun allergies affect 1- -15% of the U.S. population image #allergypreventions #sunallergies

 The most common type of sun allergy is polymorphous light eruption (PMLE) which affects 10 – 15% of the U.S. population.
-The Skin Cancer Foundation elaborates that there are 18 additional diseases related to sun allergies, but are not as prevalent as PMLE.
+There are many other diseases that can be linked to sun allergies besides PMLE, but they are not as prevalent.

 Possible reasons you may be experiencing sun allergies are a family history of sun allergies, certain diseases, or medications that cause increased sensitivity to sunlight.